2020 RNC Committed To Using More Black Business Vendors

 — Ronnie Glassberg (@ronnieglassberg) October 15, 2018

-John Lassiter, CEO of the Charlotte 2020 Host Committee, says “The Charlotte 2020 Host Committee is working to create a workforce and vendor opportunity strategy with a focus on local and regional spend, inclusivity, and diversity.
+John Lassiter, CEO of the Charlotte 2020 Host Committee, was also supportive of the initiative.

+“The Charlotte 2020 Host Committee is working to create a workforce and vendor opportunity strategy with a focus on local and regional spend, inclusivity, and diversity.
 We want diverse residents and businesses, including black-owned businesses, to help showcase our community and realize the economic benefits of this major event.
 While it is too early to discuss specifics related to our vendor strategy, we are intentional with our efforts.”

 The 2012 Democratic National Convention in Charlotte brought nearly $164 million in economic impact to the city, a record for a single event.
 The 2020 RNC will be looking to break that record.
-The largest recorded economic impact was from the 2016 RNC in Cleveland, which totaled just under $189 million in economic impact for Ohio’s largest city.
+The largest recorded economic impact was from the 2016 RNC in Cleveland, which totaled just under $189 million.

 Convention vendors are hired to provide a wide range of goods and services at the convention, including transportation, food, contracting, and other assistance.
 The Charlotte area is home to over 13,000 businesses owned by African-American entrepreneurs.